-- Scout BSA units will have the ability to earn merit badges, these lists will be posted in March 2021. - Merit Badge Sign up will take place with a staff host in campsite on arrival day; participants will be assigned rotations to complete advancements that require specialized staff. - Scouts can work on other merit badges prior to camp.
-They will need to complete prerequisites. - Assemblies Pods/cohorts will have a designated location in which to meet (campfire, emergency drills, camp wide games) - Limited exposure will happen for some staff activities that require specific training. - Scouts own and flags will be done in campsite. - Camp wide games will look different and are in planning these will be discussed during the required leaders meetings.
+- Scout BSA units will have the ability to earn merit badges, these lists will be posted by May 2021. - Merit Badge Sign up will not happen prior to camp.
+Camp Pigott and Camp Parsons will have different models for sign up that will be discussed during the required leaders meeting. - Scouts can work on other merit badges prior to camp.
+They will need to complete prerequisites. - Assemblies Pods/cohorts will have a designated location in which to meet (campfire, emergency drills, camp wide games) - Limited exposure will happen for some staff activities that require specific training.

+- Scouts own and flags will be done in campsite. - Camp wide games will look different and are in planning these will be discussed during the required leaders' meetings.